Wrap Technologies (WRAP)

 AI Analysis | Feedback

-Jose Baptista joined Wrap Technologies in August 2024 as Chief Commercial Officer, where he is responsible for leading Product, Marketing, and Growth.
-With over two decades of experience, Mr. Baptista has worked with innovative global brands such as Google, Nike, Coca-Cola, Microsoft, and Samsung.
-Throughout his career, he has been instrumental in pioneering digital transformation, launching cutting-edge products, and redefining customer experiences across various industries.
+Jose Baptista joined Wrap Technologies in August 2024 as Chief Commercial Officer, where he is responsible for Product, Marketing, and Growth.
+He brings over two decades of experience working with innovative brands such as Google, Nike, Coca-Cola, Microsoft, and Samsung.
+Throughout his career, Mr. Baptista has pioneered digital transformation, launched cutting-edge products, and redefined customer experiences across various industries.

 AI Analysis | Feedback